Barvin/RapGenius-Hack/README.md

 # RapGenius-Hack
-Find popular songs based solely on lyric popularity
+Playing around with the RapGenius API to find popular songs based solely on lyric popularity